 Slow down for Siri

-Lately, it’s our devices that are talking more than ever, and we’re talking back to them too.
-It seems like every piece of tech now takes voice commands, from your new car to your phone, computer, or Xbox.
-Voice assistants like Apple’s Siri or Amazon’s Alexa are embedded in all sorts of products, each eager to talk to you.
+People speaking International English may have a tough time trying to talk to modern computers, too.
+It seems like every piece of tech now takes voice commands, from cars to phones, to Xboxes.
+Voice assistants like Apple’s Siri or Amazon’s Alexa are embedded in all sorts of products, each eager to hear your commands.
 Unfortunately, they do a poor job understanding what you’re saying even if you speak in perfectly clear English.
 And if you have an accent, your chance of being understood by a computer is dangerously close to zero.

 “Are we modifying the way we speak when we’re speaking to machines?”

-Many people develop a new accent that they use to communicate with tech products, and it probably evolved from failed attempts to be understood on the telephone, or talking to automated telephone voices in the past decade.
-As we do on the phone, we often talk to tech in a very clear, slow, monotone voice, hoping against hope that it will understand what we’re saying.
+Many people have actually developed a new accent that they use to communicate with tech products, according to Alan Black, and it evolved from failed attempts to be understood on the telephone, and talking to automated telephone voices.
+People often talk more slowly and clearly on the phone, and tend to use a similar clear, slow, monotone voice, to talk to tech, hoping against hope that it will understand what they’re saying.

 “We’ve clearly learned to speak on the telephone.
 We speak in a different way.
 We speak clearer, with less dialect, less accent,” said Black.
 “The question is, are we modifying the way we speak when we’re speaking to machines?
 And the answer is yes, we are.
 If you’re standing next to somebody and they’re talking on their phone, you can usually tell if they’re talking to a machine of if they’re talking to a human because if they’re talking to a machine, they’re more articulate, speak in clear sentences, and they don’t interrupt the machine because that doesn’t work.”

-Black said companies like Apple do not encourage us to consider voice assistants as friends because then we might start talking casually to them.
-This is partially because they cannot yet understand complex sentences or requests — but also so that we tame our accents and dialects.
+Black said companies like Apple do not encourage people to consider voice assistants as friends because they might start talking too casually to them.
+This is partially because they cannot yet understand complex sentences or requests — but also so that users actively tame their accents and dialects.

 “If you look at Siri, the voice they’ve chosen for it is a helpful agent who is not your friend,” continued Black.
 “I have no idea whether they did this deliberately, but one of the effects is that people speak to her more clearly and more articulate than what they would do if she was their friend.”

-Siri is teaching us how to modularize our accents and dialects to a greater degree, but voice isn’t the only affected area.
+Siri is teaching folks how to modularize their accents and dialects to a greater degree, but voice isn’t the only affected area.
 Typing in accents has gotten more difficult as well.

 “They should deal with accents and not force the spell checkers to erase them.”